philcali/aoc/README.md

 # Advent of Code

-I'm a little late to the game, but here's my solutions to 2018 [Advent of Code][1].
+I'm a little late to the game, but here's my solutions to the yearly [Advent of Code][1].
 I'm purposefully not looking at existing solutions on the net (because that wouldn't be much fun, right?)

-## How this is organized

-Each of the years will be tags in this repo.

 ## How to run it